delaschwein/diplobench/README.md

 4. **Set up your LLM credentials**:
    - Copy `.env.example` to `.env` (or just use `.env` if provided) and edit `OPENAI_API_KEY`, `OPENAI_BASE_URL`, etc.
+   - Set `TEST_AGENT_MODEL` -- this is the model whose performance will be benchmarked.
    - Update `DEFAULT_AGENT_MODEL` if you want to use a different base model.

 5. **Run a test game**: